Double Digit Growth Continues in 2015

 |(A) Includes interest and other income, depreciation expense and general and administrative expenses (including public company related costs) that are not associated with the Reis Services segment.
 Since the reconciliations start with income from continuing operations, the effects of the discontinued operations (Residential Development Activities) are excluded from these reconciliations for all periods presented.|

-Future cash flows from discontinued operations will be solely comprised of expenditures incurred as part of our cash recovery efforts from insurance companies and other potentially responsible parties and, to the extent that we are successful in these efforts, cash inflows from any future recoveries; however, there can be no assurance that the Company will recover any amounts in the short or long term.
+Future cash flows from discontinued operations are expected to be solely comprised of expenditures incurred as part of our cash recovery efforts from insurance companies and other potentially responsible parties and, to the extent that we are successful in these efforts, cash inflows from any future recoveries; however, there can be no assurance that the Company will recover any amounts in the short or long term.

 Investor Conference Call

-The Company will host a conference call on Thursday, May 1, 2014, at 11:00 AM (EDT).
-This call is for the benefit of existing and prospective stockholders, stock analysts, and other interested parties to discuss the first quarter 2014 results and other matters.
-The Company has a policy of not providing quarterly or annual guidance.
+The Company will host a conference call on Thursday, April 30, 2015, at 11:00 AM (EDT).
+This call is for the benefit of existing and prospective stockholders, stock analysts, and other interested parties to discuss the first quarter 2015 results and other matters.

 The Company's product portfolio features: Reis SE, its flagship delivery platform aimed at larger and mid-sized enterprises; ReisReports, aimed at prosumers and smaller enterprises; and Mobiuss Portfolio CRE, or Mobiuss, aimed primarily at risk managers and credit administrators at banks and non-bank lending institutions.
 It is through these products that Reis provides online access to a proprietary database of commercial real estate information and analytical tools designed to facilitate debt and equity transactions as well as ongoing asset and portfolio evaluations.
 Depending on the product or level of entitlement, users have access to market trends and forecasts at metropolitan and neighborhood levels throughout the U.S. and/or detailed building-specific information such as rents, vacancy rates, lease terms, property sales, new construction listings and property valuation estimates.
 Reis's products are designed to meet the demand for timely and accurate information to support the decision-making of property owners, developers, builders, banks and non-bank lenders, equity investors and service providers.
 These real estate professionals require access to timely information on both the performance and pricing of assets, including detailed data on market transactions, supply, absorption, rents and sale prices.
 This information is critical to all aspects of valuing assets and financing their acquisition, development and construction.